-Securing Built for Life[TM] Accreditation
+Securing Built for LifeTM Accreditation

-Building for Life 12 is about creating better places by engage in pre-application discussions with the local planning authority - within which no reference would promoting basic principles of urban design.
-Part of Building for Life is about recognising good practice and be made to Building for Life.
-Yet once the application enabling developers that perform well against the was formally submitted, the planning authority consulted 12 questions to demonstrate their commitment to an Accredited Assessor.
-Inevitably, where a scheme had good design to prospective home buyers.
-Any new not been designed with the Building for Life principles development that secures at least nine 'green' indicators in mind they often failed to achieve them.
-This process often caused frustration and delays for both developers against the twelve questions are eligible to apply for a Built for LifeTM quality mark. and local planning authorities.
+Building for Life 12 is about creating better places by promoting basic principles of urban design.
+Part of Building for Life is about recognising good practice and enabling developers that perform well against the 12 questions to demonstrate their commitment to good design to prospective home buyers.
+Any new development that secures at least nine 'green' indicators against the twelve questions are eligible to apply for a Built for LifeTM quality mark.